particle1331/computational-linear-algebra/notes.md

 <br>

-* **Linear least squares via gradient descent.** Consider the objective function
+* **Linear least squares via gradient descent.** Note that the least squares objective can be written as
   $$
   J(\bold w) = \frac{1}{n}\sum_{i=1}^n \left( \sum_{j=1}^d x_{ij} w_j - y_i \right)^2.
   $$

-  This is essentially a shallow neural network with identity activation, i.e. a linear model, with MSE loss.
-Then, the gradient step is
+  This is essentially a shallow neural network with identity activation with MSE loss!
+Then, we can solve this using SGD or batch GD with the gradient step
   $$
   \nabla_k J (\bold w) = \frac{2}{n} \sum_{i=1}^n \left( \sum_{j=1}^d x_{ij} w_j - y_i \right) x_{ik}.
   $$